SpartnerNL/Laravel-Excel-Light/README.md

 # Laravel Excel Light

+> No plans for further development and/or support.
+This is just an experiment to imporve the Laravel-Excel library.

 A faster and more eloquent way of importing and exporting Excel and CSV in Laravel with the speed of Spout.

 ## Installation